 (a) Income requirements for the eligibility category.

-(i) If an individual's declared income exceeds the relevant federal poverty level (FPL) threshold, the individual's declared income will be accepted without further verification.
+(i) When an individual's declared income exceeds the relevant federal poverty level (FPL) threshold, the individual's declared income will be accepted without further verification.

-(ii) If an individual's declared income is reasonably compatible with data available through an electronic data source, the individual's declared income will be accepted without further verification.
+(ii) When an individual's declared income is reasonably compatible with data available through an electronic data source, the individual's declared income will be accepted without further verification.

-(iii) If the administrative agency is unable to verify income through an electronic data source, acceptable verification documentation includes, but is not limited to:
+(iii) When the administrative agency is unable to verify income through an electronic data source, acceptable verification documentation includes, but is not limited to: